STUDENT TRAINEE AND INTERNSHIP PROCESS

-Students accepted into the Diploma or the Associate of Specialized Technology programs must register with the Pennsylvania Department of Education and complete the process to earn the Certification of Preliminary Education (COPE) which is proof you earned 60 college credits.
-If accepted into the on-campus Associate of Specialized Business skip this step, you are earning a portion of those credits at PIMS.
+Students that have earned at least 60 preliminary college credits and that want licensure in Pennsylvania must register with the Pennsylvania Department of Education and complete the process to earn the Certification of Preliminary Education (COPE) which is proof you earned 60 college credits.

 - Register and complete the application located on the Department of Education website at http://www.education.pa.gov under the Teacher Information Management System (TIMS).

-- You must submit the cover sheet from TIMS and all transcripts to address on the cover sheet
+- You must submit the cover sheet from TIMS and all transcripts to the Harrisburg address on the cover sheet.

-- The Department of Education will respond within a few week, you will need your COPE for your trainee application – in the meantime complete the Criminal History Check
+- The Department of Education will respond within a few weeks.

 Request a recent Criminal History Records Check from the PA Access To Criminal History (PATCH – https://epatch.state.pa.us/Home.jsp) or other state agency that is the official repository for criminal history record information for every state in which you have lived, worked, or completed professional training/studies for the past five (5) years.
 The report(s) must be dated within 90 days of the date the application is submitted.